 There are a lot of misconceptions about plant-based diets that can deter people from making the switch.
 Let’s clear up a few:

 This is one of the most common myths.
-In reality, plenty of plant-based protein sources, such as beans, lentils, tofu, and quinoa, provide all the protein your body needs.
+Plenty of plant-based protein sources, such as beans, lentils, tofu, and quinoa, provide all the protein your body needs.

 While some nutrients like vitamin B12 and omega-3 fatty acids are more difficult to obtain from plant sources, they are still accessible through fortified foods or supplements.
 With proper planning, a plant-based diet can be nutritionally complete.